KevinCreel/autovibez/README.md

 ```bash
 sudo make install
 ```
-This will install AutoVibez to `/usr/local/bin/` and assets to `/usr/local/share/autovibez/`.
+This will install AutoVibez to the system's standard locations.

 5. Run the application:
 ```bash